mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 ### Application Providers

-Any application provider can upload applications that interface with the [US Department of Commerce](/civil-agencies/us-dept-of-commerce/) business processes, or city processes.
+Any application provider can upload applications that interface with the [US Department of Commerce](/civil-agencies/us-dept-of-commerce/) organization process.

 The applications can be uploaded individually or as groups.
-For example, you could purchase a group of applications that belong to a coffee shop business process.
+For example, you could purchase a group of applications that belong to a coffee shop business process and enable anyone inside the business value.

 ### Businesses

-In order to associate a group of applications, or an application you must have a valid business license from [Business Administration](/civil-agencies/us-business-administration/) in your jurisdiction that defines the commerce department business process.
+In order for a business to associate a group of applications, or an application you must have a valid business license from [Business Administration](/civil-agencies/us-business-administration/) in your jurisdiction that defines the commerce department business process with a FCC application business management role.

 ### Civil Organizations / Federal, Cities

-In-order to add applications to a city, you must have a [General Administration](/civil-agencies/us-general-service-administration) certificate issued by Homeland Security.
+In-order to add applications to a city, you must have a [General Administration](/civil-agencies/us-general-service-administration) certificate issued by Homeland Security with an FCC management role.

 ### Civil Organizations / Parks

-In-order to add applications to a park, you must have a [US National Park](/civil-agencies/us-national-parks/) certificate issued by Homeland Security.
+In-order to add applications to a park, you must have a [US National Park](/civil-agencies/us-national-parks/) certificate issued by Homeland Security with an FCC management role.

 ### Homes